 It was certainly eye-opening to discover how easy it was to live on a much smaller amount of food than I normally would, and while I did feel hungry, it wasn’t hard to cope with as you always knew there would be food – either a snack, or a meal – coming up very soon.

 Amazingly enough for someone who has a double espresso every morning without fail, I found not drinking caffeine for a week surprisingly easy, drinking instead lots of water and herbal tea.
-There are no televisions in the rooms either, but the wifi is good so people could retire to their rooms with their iPads or some made a trip down the hill into town to the local cinema.
+There are no televisions in the rooms either, but the free wifi is good so people could retire to their rooms with their iPads or some made a trip down the hill into town to the local cinema.

 One evening we tried acupuncture (we each got an ear-full of tiny pins) and there were also hypnotherapy sessions included, which some people found useful but which didn’t do a great deal for me.